pdlmn/rsschool-cv/cv.md

 Unfortunately currently I am with my family running from the Russian invasion of Ukraine, so my location isn't definitive.
 I am still learning to programm when I have an opportunity!

+I am using Linux as my OS and Neovim is my editor of choice.

 ## Skills
 Solid understanding of:
 - HTML